 Past tense: The most natural, familiar way of storytelling, past tense tells us something that has happened already.
 It allows you to control the pace more easily but doesn’t carry the same sense of urgency or natural emotional turmoil as present tense.

 Present tense: Immerse your reader by explaining the story as it’s unfolding rather than after the fact.
 It draws your reader in, ups the ante, and makes your story more engaging.
 Because of all that captivating you can do, present tense can make character development more effective, too.

-Because of the nature of omniscient narrators, you have the ability to switch between tenses fairly easily, too.
+Because of the nature of third person omniscient narrators, you have the ability to switch between tenses fairly easily, too.
 This POV lets you add in philosophical asides, insert relevant memories, or add in exposition that only an omniscient narrator can pull off, which might take you from present tense to past.
 Just be careful how you handle this switch; you don’t want it coming off clunky.

 Establish Your Voice

 If you jump back up to why you should use this POV, you’ll see that the narrator–and by extension, the author–becomes something of a character in your story.
 More than any character, the narrator needs a distinct, established voice.

 It’s what the reader will be experiencing through the bulk of your writing, so we want to get this right.

 Will your narrator be quirky, sarcastic, and full of jokes?